Person dies in house fire in Whangateau, north Auckland

-A person has died in a house fire in Whangateau in the north of Auckland, police have confirmed.
+A person has died in a house fire at Whangateau, north of Auckland, police have confirmed.

-The fire service received a call about 6.54pm last night of a house fire on Birdsall Rd.
+The fire service were called at 6.54pm last night to the fire on Birdsall Rd.

 Police will be making further inquiries today into the cause of the fire.

-A Fire and Emergency spokesman said last night the house was "well involved" on arrival, and three appliances had been sent to fight the blaze.
+A Fire and Emergency spokesman said the house was well alight when three appliances sent to fight the blaze arrived.

 READ MORE